 1. Linux Lite

-Windows 7 users may not have the latest and greatest hardware – so it is quite important to suggest a Linux distribution that is lightweight and easy-to-use.
+Windows 7 users may not have the latest and greatest hardware — so it is essential to suggest a Linux distribution that is lightweight and easy-to-use.

-You do not need to upgrade your system because it should work perfectly fine with low-end hardware as well.
+You do not need to upgrade your system just because Windows 10 is resource hungry.
+Linux Lite should work perfectly fine with an old configuration as well.

 2. Zorin OS

-It looks and feels very good with a quick learning curve.
-For starters, if you want to make the most out of Zorin OS while having all the essential software tools bundled, you can opt to purchase the Zorin OS ultimate edition.
+It looks and feels incredibly good with a quick learning curve.
+For starters, if you want to make the most out of Zorin OS while having all the essential software tools bundled, you can opt to buy the Zorin OS ultimate edition.